stuartsan/cypress-lambda/README.md

 ## Invoke Lambda handler locally

-We need to get those things IN there now:
+We need to get those things IN there now and execute invoke the handler:

 ```
 docker run --rm -v "$PWD":/var/task lambci/lambda:nodejs8.10